HenrydeB/Rustqlite/README.md

 ## Available Commands

 > [!NOTE]
-> ALL commands must end with a `;` terminator, otherwise this will be identified as an invalid statement.
+> ALL SQL-commands must end with a `;` terminator, otherwise this will be identified as an invalid statement.
 > ALL commands are confied to a single line.
 >
 > A special note on WHERE clauses: when you list a series of conditions in a WHERE, this project only supports AND in the sense that if any row